 Grow your team in Sweden with Remote

-Sweden, like many other countries, treats self-employed contractors and full-time employees differently.
+Sweden, like many other countries, treats self-employed individuals or contractors and full-time employees differently.
 Misclassification of contractors in Sweden may lead to fines and penalties for the offending company.

 Employing in Sweden

 The majority of workers in Sweden fall under the protection of a collective bargaining agreement, even those who are not members of a specific union.
 These agreements cover many areas where other countries rely on national employment laws.
 Employing workers in Sweden means understanding which bargaining agreements apply to your employees and following the agreements closely.

 To employ workers in Sweden, contact Remote to learn more about your options.

 In Sweden, there is no minimum wage.
 However, different industries enforce their own minimum wages through collective bargaining agreements between trade unions and employers’ organizations.
 Most companies and workers in Sweden are subject to these rules.
 Remote can help you determine which minimum wage applies to your employees.

 For customers of Remote, all employee payments will be made in equal monthly installments on or before the last working day of each calendar month, payable in arrears.